-Add your milk and maple syrup, and whisk again till you have a smooth, even glaze.
+Add your milk and vanilla, and whisk again till you have a smooth, even glaze.

 After your donuts have cooled, you can carefully dip the tops of your donuts in your glaze, or you can drizzle the glaze across the tops of them with a spoon.

 I recommend storing these in an airtight container in the fridge, and they will last about a week stored that way.